CPA Australia’s vision is to partner with members to prepare for today and tomorrow in a globally connected world.

-The work covers policy at the international, national, regional and domestic levels with the purpose of influencing the development, issue and application of these standards and related regulation and policies in the public interest.
+The work of the External Reporting Centre of Excellence covers policy at international, regional, national, and state level to influence the development, issue and implementation of relevant standards, legislation and related regulation and policies on external reporting and audit and assurance in the public interest.

 - Provide guidance on policy and issues relating to external reporting, auditing and assurance

 - Identify current and emerging issues relevant to the profession in a timely and effective way

 - Provide advice on consultations, including proposed standards, guidance, legislation or regulation

 - Provide thought leadership

 - Provide input and feedback on appropriate policy responses